Shreeramghimire/Salmon-Statistics/first_part.md

 ## Bootstrapping

-Bootstrapping is the statistical magic trick that lets us create **"fake"** new samples from our single, real sample, allowing us to estimate how wrong our estimate might be—**without catching a single additional fish!**
+Bootstrapping is the statistical magic trick that lets us create **"fake"** new samples from our single, real sample, allowing us to estimate how wrong our estimate might be, **without catching a single additional fish!**

 To understand bootstrapping, imagine we are a salmon farmer who wants to know the true average weight of all 10,000 fish in our pen.